-The CFA635-xxx-KL has eight GPO connections available on header H2.
+The CFA635-xxx-KL has eight GPO connections available on connector H2.
 By factory default, these GPOs drive the front panel status LEDs.
 By removing the LEDs, these GPOs could be used for other purposes.

 Figure 16.
-Pin Assignments on CFA635-xxx-KL H2 Connector - Includes Eight GPOs
+Pin Assignments on CFA635-xxx-KLCFA635-xxx-KS H2 Connector - Includes Eight GPOs

 Please see the commands 34 (0x22): GPIO and GPO Settings (SCAB Required) (Pg.
-63), and 35 (0x23): Read GPIO and GPO Pin Levels and Configuration State (SCAB Required) (Pg.
-65) for details on how to control the GPIOs.
+64), and 35 (0x23): Read GPIO and GPO Pin Levels and Configuration State (SCAB Required) (Pg.
+66) for details on how to control the GPIOs.